 Although we love synthetic materials for certain reasons, polyester does have its drawbacks.
 For one, it is less breathable than natural fibers like cotton or wool, and it is known for sometimes causing sweaty feet.
 We found that our feet ran hotter and sweat more than usual while wearing these on warm days, as they don't have any additional moisture-wicking properties or mesh ventilation to allow air to flow.
 Also, although the manufacturer claims these socks are treated with odor control agents, we found them to retain more odor than most others we tested.
 This is also to be expected, as synthetic fibers tend to trap bacteria and sweat unless other design components combat the problem.
 All that being said, we still think the Under Armour Essential No Show is an excellent buy and a reasonably well-performing low-cost option.
 If high performance is what you're after and you're willing to splurge on a more technical sock, we would recommend the Feetures High Performance Ultra Light No Show Tab as a solid athletic option.
 The Bombas Original Ankle Socks are another high-quality low-rise sock with a sporty design that might fit the bill as well.

-A downside to all that cushion is less breathability.
+A downside to all the cushioning of the Darn Tough Hiker Full Cushion is less breathability.
 It lacks the breathability panels on the instep given to the light and midweight competition.
-Also, it's not the first sock to grab when the mercury rises, although it does offer incredible wicking capability.
-Lastly, the investment is greater than most hiking socks.
-But, given that all Darn Tough socks come with a lifetime warranty, it's a worthwhile purchase.
-If what you're looking for is a boot-compatible, darn tough sock for cold-weather pursuits, then give this pair a try.
+Also, it's not the first sock to grab when the mercury rises, as it is too warm to be comfortable for very long, even if it does offer incredible wicking capability (for hot climate trail days, consider the Darn Tough Light Hiker Micro Crew.
+Lastly, the investment is greater than many other hiking sock options.
+But, given their exceptional comfort, high-quality construction, and the fact that all Darn Tough socks come with a lifetime warranty, we think it's still a worthwhile purchase.
+If what you're looking for is a boot-compatible, darn tough sock for cool or cold-weather pursuits, then give this pair a try.
 Your feet will thank you.
-If you value quantity over quality, you can get a whole pile of Champion No Shows for the cost of a pair of Darn Toughs.
+Hiking-specific socks will rarely sell at bargain prices like you may find in an everyday sock.
+Still, the Danish Endurance Unisex Merino 3-Pack proved to be a reasonably high-quality budget hiker during testing, and we have no hesitation pointing you there.
+If you prefer synthetic options, the crew-height Wigwam Hiking Outdoor Pro or an ankle option like the Balega Hidden Comfort both deliver decent results at a good price.

 These Merino wool-synthetic blend hiking socks come in packs of three at an incredible value.
 The Danish Endurance Unisex Merino 3-pack is a comfortable set of socks that scored well in most of our tests.
-Also, its length makes it compatible with shoes and boots.
+Also, their length makes them compatible with shoes and boots.
 One of the unique attributes of this sock is the built-in breathability panels around the ankle and shin.
 The midweight cushion lends plenty of comfort for even long treks on uneven terrain.
-Lastly, the unisex fit made both our male and female testers' feet happy.
+While we still prefer the Darn Tough Hiker Full Cushion for long objectives in the backcountry, especially on cooler days, the Danish Endurance crews offer a unisex fit that left both our male and female testers' feet happy across many miles.
+Their price point also makes them notably more accessible when outfitting a trip on a tighter budget.
+If you don't like wool socks, our favorite synthetic choice is the Darn Tough Coolmax Hiker Micro Crew.
+They don't sell in as a multipack, and a single pair is priced just a few dollars less than our favorite Darn Tough Merino hiker overall, but we think you'll love how they feel on your feet.

 The Smartwool Ski Targeted Cushion is our first-choice sock for hitting the slopes.
 This lightweight option has padding in the important places while not creating a pile of socks at the wrong spots in your ski boots.
 Because it is relatively thin, it's best suited for ski boots that have yet to pack out—if you've got a lot of room in your boot, then you may want a thicker sock.
 Overall, these are snug in the toe box, upper cuff, and heel cup.
 There are compression panels in each of these areas to make sure there's no bunching.
 Smartwool has incorporated breathability panels, notably in the instep, to make sure your foot can breathe.
 While these may seem thin, they kept our feet plenty warm on the coldest of Sierra snow days.
 The Merino-synthetic blend is engineered for superior wick-ability and high-performance use.